aserowy/yeet/README.md

 navigation < normal < insert

-Exceptions to this order is the command mode.
+Exception to this order is the command mode.
 Leaving this mode will restore the previous one.

 When transition from normal to navigation all changes to the filesystem will get